 Duration: 10 minutes

-- After practicing the sentences of any Kid-Inspired speaking grammar page, put students in partners.
-(See this article for how to start with the speaking grammar pages.
+- After practicing any set of sentences--they could be vocabulary sentences, concept summary sentences, grammar pattern sentences--put students in partners.
+(See this article for how to start with the speaking grammar pages.)

 - If they finish all of the sentences on a page, they can go back to the first sentence again and say the sentences through a second time.